 A native of Greenwood, Mr. Schulze began his first term as a trustee in 2002 as the lay representative from the Third Congressional District.
 He graduated from Georgia Military Academy, received a BBA degree in accounting from the University of Georgia and a Master’s Degree in Accounting from the University of South Carolina.
 Mr. Schulze is a Veteran of the Vietnam War and spent four years in the US Air Force between 1968 and 1972.
 Among his decorations are four Outstanding Unit Awards with two “V” Devices for Combat Valor, Vietnam Service Medal with four campaign stars, Armed Forces Expeditionary Medal, Korean Defense Service Medal, Vietnam Gallantry Cross with Palm and Republic of Vietnam Campaign Medal.

 Mr. Schulze is a retired shareholder in the regional accounting and consulting firm of Elliott Davis Decosimo.
 He currently is a consultant to the firm in business forensics.
 He is a past Distinguished Lecturer at the University of Georgia.
-He is a former President of the SC Association of CPA’s and a former member of and chairman of the SC Board of Accountancy.
-Active throughout his career with many non-profit boards, Mr. Schulze received both the SC Association of CPA’s and the American Institute of CPA’s public service awards.
-He and his wife Sarah have two adult children.
+He is a former President of the SC Association of CPAs and a former member and chairman of the SC Board of Accountancy.
+Active throughout his career with many non-profit boards, Mr. Schulze received both the SC Association of CPAs and the American Institute of CPAs public service awards.
+He and his wife Sarah have two children.

-A lifetime resident of Charleston, SC, Mr. Stavrinakis was elected to the MUSC Board of Trustees in 2013 as a lay representative from the First Congressional District.
-He is President, founder and CEO of Manny’s Grills, Cafe’s and Franchise Group, operating five units in three states.
+A lifetime resident of Charleston, South Carolina, Mr. Stavrinakis was elected to the MUSC Board of Trustees in 2013 as a lay representative from the First Congressional District.
+He is President, founder and CEO of Manny’s Grills, Cafes and Franchise Group, operating five units in three states.
 He is a graduate of Charleston Southern University in 1986 with a B.S. in Economics and a lifetime member of Holy Trinity Greek Orthodox church.
 He served on the Charleston Aviation Authority and was Chairman of the Committee on Human Resources.
 He is a platinum member of the Charleston Chamber of Commerce and a member of the Navy League of the University States.
-His wife Karen is a graduate of MUSC (class of ’95) and they have two children Manoli and Markella.
+His wife Karen is a 1995 graduate of MUSC and they have two children Manoli and Markella.

 |Thomas L. Stephenson, Esq.|

 Mr. Stephenson has served on the Board since 1998 and was elected Chairman in 2010.
-The lay representative from Congressional District 4, this Greenville attorney received both B.S. and J.D. degrees from the University of South Carolina.
-Mr. Stephenson has practiced law since 1979 and has spent his entire life in the State.
+The lay representative from the Fourth Congressional District, Mr. Stephenson received both B.S. and J.D. degrees from the University of South Carolina.
+Mr. Stephenson has practiced law since 1979 and has spent his entire life in South Carolina.
 He represents clients in commercial and employment matters and has been consistently recognized by “The Best Lawyers in America” and as one of the “Top 25 Attorneys in South Carolina” as published in South Carolina Super Lawyers.
 Mr. Stephenson's contributions to public service have included President of the Legal Services Agency of Western Carolina; President of the Greenville Cancer Society; Greenville Civil Service Commission member; and 300 for Greenville.
-He and his wife Dianne live in Greenville and have two adult children.
+He and his wife Dianne live in Greenville and have two children.